AY2526S1-CS2103T-F08b-2/tp/docs/UserGuide.md

 Format: `addSkill p/INDEX sk/SKILL[:LEVEL] [sk/SKILL[:LEVEL]]...`

 * If the skill already exists, it will be upgraded/downgraded to the new level.
+* Duplicate skills in the parameters with different levels will cause the command to fail (no partial addition).
 * See [Field Constraints](#field-constraints) for input requirements.

 Examples: